-We offer seven major fragrance families: Chypre, Citrus, Floral and Oriental (feminine), and Aromatic, Citrus, Oriental and Woody (masculine).
+We offer seven major fragrance families: Chypre, Citrus, Floral, Oriental, Aromatic, Leather, and Woody.
 Each one of those olfactive families is then split into several subfamilies.

 Aromatic notes are usually combined of sage, rosemary, cumin, lavender and other plants which possess a very intensive grass-spicy scent.
 They are often combined with citrusy and spicy notes.
 Aromatic compositions are typical of fragrances for men.learn more